 - Fridge Brilliance: Why did Lunlun buy Sophia's claims about being a Cute Ghost Girl so ridiculously easily, and why was she so hurt when it turned out it was a lie?
-Lunlun has been travelling with two talking animals for several months already, and lotsa supernatural things have went on: a claim that sounds really stupid for us watchers is NOT that farfetched from her POV.
-And as for being almost BSOD'ing when Sophia turned out to be a human girl, hey, Sophia unknowingly pressed one of Lunlun's biggest Berserk Buttons: lying to her in any way.
+Lunlun has been travelling with two talking animals for several months already, and lotsa supernatural things have taken place: a claim that sounds really stupid for us watchers is NOT that farfetched from her POV.
+And as for having a furious Heroic BSOD when Sophia turned out to be a human girl, hey, Sophia unknowingly pressed one of Lunlun's biggest Berserk Buttons: lying to her in any way.
 (And not to mention, Sophia is said to be an excellent actress, just like her dead father; lying about being a Cute Ghost Girl and convincingly playing the part while at it wouldn't be that hard for her.)

 - Narm: Considering how old this series is, of the episodes get so melodramatic that it comes off as comical or even stupid instead of touching in these modern days.

 - Lunlun's argument to prove that Walter is a good person compared to his fellow criminals (which he is, but only Lunlun and the audience know it) is basically reduced to "I lost my mom and so did he! his paintings reflect that!
 How could he be a bad person, waaaaaah!"
 Lunlun, sweetie, we know you're trying to help, but please stick to being The Messiah and not try to play lawyer, okay?